Experimental superposition of time directions

 \section{Discussion}

-In this work we have demonstrated, for the first time, a process that is inseparable in the arrow of time.
+In this work we have demonstrated, for the first time, a process that is inseparable in its time direction.
 Using an optical interferometer, we implemented a coherent superposition of arbitrary unitary transformations and their time-reversal.
 Such a process can only be probabilistically simulated by a quantum circuit with a definite time direction.
-Even agents equipped with two copies of the gates and able to combine them in an indefinite order cannot realise the process deterministically, unless they are given the ability of pre- and post-selecting quantum systems~\cite{oeckl2008general, oreshkov2016operational, chiribella2013quantum, chiribella2009beyond, silva2017connecting, svetlichny2011time, lloyd2011closed}.
+Even agents equipped with two copies of the gates and able to combine them in an indefinite order cannot realise the process deterministically, unless they are given the ability of pre- and post-selecting quantum systems~\cite{oeckl2008general, oreshkov2016operational, chiribella2013quantum, silva2017connecting, svetlichny2011time, lloyd2011closed}.
 It is worth noting that our implementation of controlled unitary transposition is not in contradiction with the no-go theorem, stating that there is no quantum circuit that can transform an unknown quantum unitary gate to its transpose~\cite{chiribella2020quantum, chiribella2021symmetries, quintino19PRA}.
-Analogously to the impossibility of perfect unitary coherent control \cite{chiribella2020quantum, araujo2014quantum, thompson2018quantum, nakayama2014universal}, our implementation adopts a device that implements an arbitrary gate $U$, and while this gate can remain unknown, the physical device itself is neither arbitrary nor unknown.
+Our implementation adopts a device that implements a single-qubit gate $U$, and while this gate can remain unknown, the physical device itself is neither arbitrary nor unknown.
 Indeed, it is the particular symmetries of the physical device that necessarily and deterministically generate the transposed gate $U^T$.

-Hence, in this context, our demonstration highlights the limitations of the quantum circuit model for describing the full range of quantum information processing protocols.
-Through a channel discrimination game, in which we outperform any strategy with a definite time direction, we furthermore certify that the coherent superposition of time-directions yields a process that is inseparable in its arrow of time.
+While time itself does not flow backwards in any part of the experimental apparatus, our demonstration highlights the limitations of the quantum circuit model for describing the full range of quantum information processing protocols.
+This is analogous to the impossibility of perfect unitary coherent control within the quantum circuit model \cite{chiribella2020quantum, araujo2014quantum, thompson2018quantum, nakayama2014universal}.
+Through a channel discrimination game, in which we outperform any strategy with a definite time direction, we furthermore certify that the coherent superposition of time directions yields a process that is inseparable in its time direction.